oaktown/calliope/README.md

 ## Contributing

 All changes via Pull Request, someone who is not the author should provide feedback and approve changes.

 If the author is a committer, then leave the PR merge to them.
 Committers should rebase and squash before merging to master.
+Please do so using GitHub interface (or close PR if you do this manually).

+Status of PRs are tracked in the [Calliope project board](https://github.com/oaktown/calliope/projects/1).
+PRs that are still in progress (e.g. pre-review) should be in the "In progress" column.
+When they are ready for review, move to "Needs review" and assign a reviewer (if you didn't already have one for work in progress).
+After reviewer has approved, merge as per above.